ankiydv/ankiydv/README.md

 ---

-> *“Turning code into stories, and stories into worlds.”* 🌌
+> *“Turning code into stories, and stories into words.”* 🌌